2026 Armed Pricing

 Site risk profile

-A Class A office lobby in Houston with an access-control mission carries less officer risk than a 24-hour convenience store in a high-incident corridor or a chemical plant during turnaround.
-Workers’ compensation rates for security firms vary by assignment, and so does the bill rate the firm has to charge to remain solvent.
+A Class A office lobby in Houston with an access-control mission carries less officer risk than a 24-hour convenience store in a high-incident corridor or a chemical plant during turnaround. comprehensive officer injury coverage rates for security firms vary by assignment, and so does the bill rate the firm has to charge to remain solvent.
 Honest Houston providers raise rates on higher-risk posts; budget firms hide the risk and pay it back later in turnover and lawsuits.

 Officer training tier